Putting an End to ‘Mini-Me’ Mentoring: Embracing Inclusive Mentorship

 On this Page

-For years, mentoring has been about finding a protégé to the older and wiser (and usually, white male) – for many, simply finding someone that looks like themselves.
+Mentoring has long been a cornerstone of professional development.
+For years, it has been about finding a protégé to the older and wiser (and usually, white and male).
+For many, this simply meant finding someone that looks like themselves.

 Thankfully, we believe this is the mentoring of the past.
 Hello, wonderful future!